Teoneag/AutoHotkey-Arhive-Shortcuts/README.md

 - shortcut for open with code
 - make the open with code open the selected folder, and if not the opened folder in file explorer
 - fix readme
+- rename arhive to the actual file name.zip: 10m -> 9m

 ## ToDo